OUR COVID-19 RESPONSE: Free Consultations for local businesses

 The rules of SEO are changing dramatically.
 Type in any keyword into Google right now and a whole range of websites will appear.
-Unless you are typing in the name of something specific, such as McDonalds, you can’t really be sure what’s going to appear at the top of Google’s search results.
+Unless you are typing in the name of something specific, such as McDonald’s, you can’t really be sure what’s going to appear at the top of Google’s search results.

-This alludes to the fact that search results have become completely tailor made as well as overall ranking is constantly shifting for websites.
+This alludes to the fact that search results have become completely tailor-made as well as overall ranking is constantly shifting for websites.

 Myth 5: Link building is dead

-I hear this one a lot from cocky SEO agencies.
-Not only is link building alive and well, it’s crucial for your SEO strategy.
+I hear this a lot from cocky SEO agencies.
+Not only is link building alive and well, but it’s also crucial for your SEO strategy.
 Link building is all about drawing quality traffic and attention to your website.
 This traffic is what makes Google’s crawlers take notice and bump your site up in its ranks.

 Google even has a way of figuring out if you own a bunch of the websites that you are linking to your website, so you can’t just buy 60 websites and link to yourself.

 Myth 6: People with smaller budgets can fare just as well with larger companies

 There’s no more place for the small guy in Google’s top search results, though it used to be the case once upon a time.
 Like advertising, the more money you throw at SEO, in terms of content creation and strong backend teams, the higher your website will rank.